Lands of Lore: Guardians of Destiny: Critical reviews

 The game received above-average reviews.
 Keith Sullivan of PC Gamer US called it a "very good game", but stated that its engine was dated in comparison to Jedi Knight: Dark Forces II and Quake.
-He believed that those who look past its graphics and "accept it for what it is" will have "a rollicking good time."
-Cindy Yans of Computer Games Strategy Plus summarized, "This is a solid title with an excellent storyline, interesting characters and a rich, convincing world to explore, but the FMV fiasco, awkward controls and the now-quite-dated graphics engine, along with a very anticlimactic ending, make for a not-quite-stellar adventure RPG."
+Cindy Yans of Computer Games Strategy Plus commended its "excellent" storyline and the characters, and a "rich" world to explore, but was critical to its full-motion video sequences, "awkward" controls and "dated" graphics engine.

-A reviewer for Next Generation wrote, "Lands of Lore is a worthy sequel, but it's also something of a mutt — part RPG, part adventure".
+A reviewer for Next Generation called Lands of Lore a worthy sequel, but also as part RPG, part adventure.
 The writer concluded that, while the game "may have its quirks", it is "an entertaining romp" for those willing to overlook the issues.
-In PC PowerPlay, David Wildgoose hailed it as "perhaps the most complete game I've played" and praised its mixture of genres.
+In PC PowerPlay, David Wildgoose hailed it as "perhaps the most complete game" he had played and praised its mixture of genres.
 He believed that it was "a new level" of quality for Westwood.

-PC Zones Jamie Cunningham called the game "yet another Westwood masterpiece", and believed that it "dispenses with all the point-and-click statistical mumbo jumbo, and puts an end to the myth that RPGs are boring."
-Andy Backer of Computer Game Entertainment summarized the game as "flawed and frustrating but brilliant."
-Writing for PC Gamer UK, Andy Butcher concluded that "if you can put up with its patchy nature and uninspiring graphics, Lands Of Lore II: Guardians Of Destiny does have many, many hours of fun to offer.
-But if you were expecting a classic of the genre, you'll be ever-so-slightly disappointed."
+PC Zone's Jamie Cunningham called the game "another Westwood masterpiece" while acknowledging some issues in the gameplay.
+Andy Backer of Computer Game Entertainment summarized the game as "flawed" and "frustrating" but "brilliant" at the same time.
+Writing for PC Gamer UK, Andy Butcher said that the game offers hours of fun despite its "patchy" nature and "uninspiring" graphics.

-In a negative review, Computer Gaming World's Scorpia called the game a "horror" and wrote, "Guardians is not an RPG nor an adventure nor an action game, but a patchwork of all three, and a threadbare one at that.
-For any RPG-starved gamer, this one is a disappointment beyond words."
+In a negative review, Computer Gaming World's Scorpia called the game a "horror" and considered not an RPG, adventure or an action game, but a "patchwork" of all three.